 In 1986, the Office of Juvenile Justice and Delinquency Prevention created the Program of Research on the Causes and Correlates of Delinquency.
 The result was three prospective longitudinally designed studies: the Denver Youth Survey, the Pittsburgh Youth Study, and the Rochester Youth Development Study.
+104

-- The Denver Youth Survey was a probability sample of 1527 youth living in highrisk neighborhoods in Denver.
-Survey respondents included five age groups (7, 9, 11, 13, and 15 years old), and both they and their parents were interviewed between 1988 and 1992.
-This study was designed to obtain longitudinal data covering the 7- to 26-year-old age span to examine the effects of childhood experiences and neighborhood disadvantage on problem behaviors. - The Pittsburgh Youth Study focused on 1517 boys in grades 1, 4, and 7 in public schools in Pittsburgh during the 1987-1988 school year.
-Data on delinquency, substance abuse, and mental health difficulties were obtained every six months for three years via interviews with the subjects and their parents and teachers. - The Rochester Youth Development Study includes 1000 youths (75 percent male, 25 percent female) sampled disproportionately from high-crime neighborhoods.
+The Denver Youth Survey was a probability sample of 1527 youth living in high-risk neighborhoods

+- The Pittsburgh Youth Study focused on 1517 boys in grades 1, 4, and 7 in public schools in Pittsburgh during the 1987-1988 school year.
+Data on delinquency, substance abuse, and mental health difficulties were obtained every 6 months for 3 years via interviews with the subjects and their parents and teachers. - The Rochester Youth Development Study includes 1000 youths (75% male, 25% female) sampled disproportionately from high-crime neighborhoods.
 Interviews with multiple sources are ongoing to gather data on criminal offending and related behaviors.

 Each study has included a "core measurement package" that encompasses official and self-reports of delinquent behavior and drug use; neighborhood characteristics; demographic characteristics; parental attitudes and child-rearing practices; attitudinal measures of school performance; information about peer and social networks; and views about committing crime.
-133